akhtarjunaid/AI-Customer-Service-Call/README.md

-Uses AWS Lambda, DynamoDB, and Amazon Connect to power AI agent that automates hotel customer service calls for bookings and inquiries
+Uses AWS Lambda, DynamoDB, and Amazon Connect to power an AI agent that automates hotel customer service calls for bookings and inquiries